Complexity of Classical Acceleration for $\ell_1$-Regularized PageRank: Introduction

 \section{Introduction}

-Personalized PageRank (PPR) is a diffusion primitive for exploring large graphs from a seed: starting from a node or distribution $s$, the diffusion returns a nonnegative score vector that concentrates near $s$ and is widely used for local graph clustering and ranking \citep{andersen2006local,gleich2015pagerank}.
-A central algorithmic requirement in this setting is \emph{locality}: the running time should scale with the size of the region around the target cluster, rather than with the total number of nodes or edges in the ambient graph.

-A useful tool to obtain locality is adding $\ell_1$ regularization, which induces sparsity at the solution.
-In the $\ell_1$-regularized PageRank formulation \citep{pmlr-v32-gleich14,fountoulakis2019variational}, one solves a strongly convex objective whose minimizer is sparse and nonnegative\footnote{This is a trivial corollary of \cite{fountoulakis2019variational}, obtained by observing that the proximal-gradient iterates are nondecreasing when starting from zero.}.
+Personalized PageRank (PPR) is a diffusion primitive that, from a seed node or distribution $s$, produces a nonnegative score vector concentrated near $s$, with applications to local graph clustering and ranking \citep{andersen2006local,gleich2015pagerank}.
+A key requirement is \emph{locality}: the running time to compute the vector should scale with the size of the target set of nodes, not the full graph. $\ell_1$ regularization is useful here because it induces sparsity.
+In the $\ell_1$-regularized PageRank formulation \citep{pmlr-v32-gleich14,fountoulakis2019variational}, one solves a strongly convex problem whose minimizer is sparse and nonnegative\footnote{A simple corollary of \cite{fountoulakis2019variational}: proximal-gradient iterates started at zero are nondecreasing.}.
 Concretely, for teleportation parameter $\alpha\in(0,1]$ and sparsity parameter $\rho>0$, we consider problems of the form

 where $D$ is the degree matrix and $Q$ is a symmetric, scaled and shifted, Laplacian matrix, see \Cref{sec:preliminaries}.
 Let $x^\star$ denote the unique minimizer and let $S^\star\defi\supp(x^\star)$ be its support.